TOP TIP: SEND THANK YOU CARDS

 Last week I spoke at the launch of the DCMS Creative Enterprise Scaleup Programme.
-Vermillion was one of three companies speaking on the day, talking about our experiences of running creative businesses in the region.
-We were asked to speak about both the challenges and the opportunities presented by working in the West Midlands and it was a refreshing opportunity to go through some of our own thinking that lay behind our strategic decision-making of the past couple of years.
-I’ve laid out some of our challenges here because we got really great feedback from the room and over the years we’ve sat down with some baby production companies that have reached out for advice.
+Vermillion was one of three companies speaking on the day, talking about our experiences of running creative video production company in the West Midlands.
+We were asked to speak about both the challenges and the opportunities presented by working in the West Midlands region of the UK and it was a refreshing opportunity to go through some of our own thinking that lay behind our strategic decision-making of the past couple of years.
+I’ve laid out some of our challenges here because we got really great feedback from the room and over the years we’ve sat down with some baby video production companies that have reached out for advice.
 Yeah they’re competition but also we’re confident enough to stand on our own two feet.
 Hopefully sharing it here will help some others get over the brick walls we’ve foolishly run head first into.

 It’s worth bearing in mind that 94.8% of creative businesses employ fewer than 10 people.
 This is particularly staggering given that the creative industries are worth £101.5 Bn to the national economy.
 This means a very significant proportion of people in the creative industries are dealing with challenges that would generally be under the purview of ‘management’.
 If stats are your thing check out the links at the end too.